petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 * They help make the code more robust, since you cannot forget to free the resource in question.
 * Most importantly, they make the wrapped resource exception-safe.

-Other examples of self-destructing wrapper classes are FileMapping (defined in FileMapping.h, described in Chapter 12), TemporaryStatusIcon (Statusbar.h) and ClientDC (ClientDC.h).
+Other examples of self-destructing wrapper classes are FileMapping (defined in FileMapping.h, described in Chapter&nbsp;12), TemporaryStatusIcon (Statusbar.h) and ClientDC (ClientDC.h).
 In TextEdit, you will find many more.

 [AutoHandle.h](../AutoHandle.h)\
 [PaintStruct.h](../PaintStruct.h)